krebs/nix-writers/README.md

   environment.systemPackages = with pkgs; [

     # Haskell example
-    (writeHaskell "nix-writers-example-haskell" {
+    (writeHaskellPackage "nix-writers-example-haskell" {
+      executables."nix-writers-example-haskell".text = ''
-      executables."nix-writers-example-haskell".text = ''main = print "this is a writeHaskell example"'';
+        main = print "this is a writeHaskell example" '';
     })

     # C example
     (writeC "nix-writers-example-c" {
       destination = "/bin/nix-writers-example-c";
+    } ''
-    } ''int main() { printf("this is a writeC example!\n"); }'')
+      int main() { printf("this is a writeC example!\n"); }
+    '')

     # Dash example
+    (writeDashBin "nix-writers-example-dash" ''
-    (writeDashBin "nix-writers-example-dash" ''echo "this is a writeDash example!"'')
+      echo "this is a writeDash example!"
+    '')

   ];
 ```